How is an oral implant defined?

 The oral implants intend to replace any missing teeth.
 Therefore, the other teeth remain in place and avoid shifting to the empty tooth space.
 Besides helping to maintain the right structural pattern in the mouth, it makes it easy to follow an oral hygiene routine.

 Secondly, there are many tooth/teeth replacement options, but an oral implant is the easiest and safest.
 For starters, they are custom made to fit the mouth shape.
-Also, the patients can take care of their oral hygiene with ease.
+Also, patients can take care of their oral hygiene with ease.

 Dental implant lifespan